renovatebot/renovate/docs/usage/self-hosting.md

   namespace: <namespace>
 ```

-Then you just need to add Git author, and mount volumes
+Then you just need to add Git author, and mount volumes.
-The final configuration should look like something like this :
+The final configuration should look like something like this:

 ```yml
 ---